alexannder15/traffic-secretary/README.md

 #You need to have .Net 7 SDK in your machine

 #Opeon project folder and run ```dotnet restore``` ```dotnet build``` and ```dotnet run```

+#Don´t foget that /swagger in the url to see it